PacktPublishing/Learn-PostgreSQL/README.md

 Every chapter will have the following main structure:
 - a *What you will learn* bullet list that summarize what the reader will learn thru the chapter;
 - a *What you need to know* bullet list that reminds the user basic knowledge **required** to fully understand the contents of the chapter;
-- an *abstract* that introduces the chapter content at glance;
+- an *Abstract* that introduces the chapter content at glance;
-- a *conclusion* section that provides a summary of the chapter and focus on the main concepts;
+- a *Conclusions* section that provides a summary of the chapter and focus on the main concepts;
-- a *reference* section with links to documentation, articles and external resources.
+- a *References* section with links to documentation, articles and external resources.

 ## Content of this repository